 For example, industrial plastic recycling operations often rely on filters to allow low-temperature molten plastic to flow through expanding holes while trapping solids at the hole entrance.
 In this case, hole shape and size are crucial to promoting smoother plastic flow and reducing debris buildup.

 An example of a laser drilled high-density filter used for plastic recycling.
-Diameter: 600 mm.
+Filter Diameter: 600 mm.
 Thickness: 1 mm.
 Material: 316L Stainless Steel.
 Hole Quantity: 2,000,000.
 Drill Rate: 100 holes/second.
 Equipment: LaserCube Driller Flat Sheet Laser Drilling System.

 Hole distribution also plays a large role in filter performance.
 While hole size is governed by what needs to be filtered, filtering speed can potentially be increased by increasing the number of holes.
 At the same time, the filter must be able to withstand filtering back pressures.
 Although the size of individual filters varies widely by application and industry, filters often require thousands or even millions of holes.